 - Vector - Set the sub-pixel resolution used when rendering in vector and pixel preview mode.

-- Flatness - Edit the precision used to approximate curves with lines when rendering the document display image.
+- Flatness - Select the precision used to approximate curves with lines when rendering the document display image.

-- Outline Flatness - Edit the precision of approximating stroke outlines and other curves while rendering the document.
+- Outline Flatness - Select the precision of approximating stroke outlines and other curves while rendering the document.

-- Miter Limit - Edit the angle limiting the use of miter corners when rendering strokes.
+- Miter Limit - Select the angle limiting the use of miter corners when rendering strokes.
 Below this angle, corners are rendered using a bevel corner.

-- Shape Text - Edit the limit used to render text glyphs as shapes or images.
+- Shape Text - Select the limit used to render text glyphs as shapes or images.
 Above this limit, no text glyphs are created, instead the glyph is rendered as shape.

-- Boxes Text - Edit the limit used to render text as gray boxes (also known as greek text).
+- Boxed Text - Select the limit used to render text as gray boxes (also known as greek text).
 This limit is set in pixels.

-- Skip Text - Edit the limit below which text rendering is skipped.
+- Skip Text - Select the limit below which text rendering is skipped.

-- Skip Shapes - Edit the limit below which shape rendering is skipped.
+- Skip Shapes - Select the limit below which shape rendering is skipped.

 - Adjust Stroke - Enable or disable the stroke adjustment to pixels boundaries while rendering.